ntbrewer/Pyspeqtr/README.txt

 on the github includes the standard pythons distutils setup script and is also very easy to install.

-Ones the required libraries are in place, install the Pyspectr with:
+Ones the required libraries are in place, install the Pyspeqtr with:
     python3 setup.py build
     sudo python3 setup.py install